Consumerism booms as Cambodia embraces once-forbidden capitalism

 "People can afford to pay so now's the time, we're ready for big brands to come here...
 Materialism is in peoples' hearts, what you wear, what you drive, represents what you are."

-With a fast-growing working population and falling dependency ratio, Cambodia has the demographics most favourable to rapid economic growth.
+With a fast-growing working population and falling dependency ratio, Cambodia has the demographics most favorable to rapid economic growth.

 Young Cambodians now buy smartphones, flat-screen TVs and Japanese motorcycles.
 They tap banks for loans and credit cards and are fuelling the kind of capitalist culture the 1970s ultra-Maoist Khmer Rouge killed 2 million people to prevent.